-I was thinking recently about that Christian expression: "For God so loved the world that he gave his own and only Son..."
-I suddenly realised a new interpretation of that expression: that we, as spirits, were so in love with "reality" (The Earth) that we were willing to give up our immortality, and accept a short life here.
+I was thinking recently about that Biblical verse: "For God so loved the world that he gave his own and only Son..."
+I suddenly realized a new interpretation of that expression: that we, as spirits, were so in love with "reality" (The Earth) that we were willing to give up our immortality, and accept a short life here.
 Just like Arwen did in The Lord of the Rings... she gave up her life for love.
-Just an idea! but if it is true, it means there is no Afterlife for us, no Blessed Realm over the ocean... because we forsook that for the pleasures of incarnation.
+Just an idea! but if it is true, it means there is no Afterlife for us, no Blessed Realm over the ocean... because we forsook that for the privilege of incarnation.

-My Japanese word of the day was taught to me by Masumi, after I told her about my psychic dreams -- it is masayume (正夢) or "true dream".
-I'm sure it will come in handy in the future!
+On a bright note, my Japanese word of the day was taught to me by Masumi, after I told her about my psychic dreams -- it is masayume (正夢) or "true dream".
+I'm sure it will come in handy someday!

 Monday, January 5, 2004

 Sunday, January 4, 2004

 New Years Day in Japan (A New Sea Change)